-And if we end up being rounded forward in the shoulders, what that ends up doing is lengthening those scapular muscles and putting them in a poor position so they can’t work correctly, which puts more stress on that rotator cuff muscle.
+And if we end up being rounded forward in the shoulders, that ends up lengthening those scapular muscles and putting them in a poor position so they can’t work correctly, which puts more stress on that rotator cuff muscle.

 It’s essential to address those scapular muscles.
-The common mistake that people make when it comes to working their shoulder blade muscles or their scapular muscles is that they focus on rowing movements.
+The common mistake people make when working their shoulder blade muscles or their scapular muscles is that they focus on rowing movements.

 (This is a video on if scapular exercises are wrong for the rotator cuff.)

-And that’s good; it’s essential to work on those rowing movements.
+And that’s good; working on those rowing movements is essential.
 That’s one of the movements for one of the muscle groups you want to work on, but it’s like living on one type of food.